scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Force

 Blast a creature in range you can see with eldritch force.
 Make a spellcasting roll against the targets Strength.
-On success they take 1 wound, adding a wound die on crit.
+On success they take 1 wound, adding a wound die on a critical.

 Add a proficiency die for every level cast above cantrip.